-The euro will strengthen against the dollar in the coming months as investor focus moves to the U.S. and the potential for additional stimulus, according to Citigroup Inc. (C)’s Steven Englander.
+The euro will strengthen against the dollar in the coming months as investor focus moves to the U.S. and the potential for additional stimulus, according to Citigroup Inc. (C:US)’s Steven Englander.

 “The euro is going to drift upwards,” Englander, head of Group of 10 currency strategy at Citigroup in New York, said today in a radio interview on “Bloomberg Surveillance,” with Tom Keene and Ken Prewitt.
 “As the market becomes convinced that Europe is determined not to allow the tail risk to be the dominant force in determining where the euro goes, focus is going to shift back to the U.S.”